ms/buildtogether.tech/src/git-team.md

 exist is to allow <span g="code_review" i="code review!effectiveness of">code
 review</span>.
-One study after another since the mid-1970s has proven that code review is the most cost-effective way to find bugs in software
-<cite>Cohen2010</cite>.
-It is also the most effective way to share knowledge
-between team members: if you read someone else's code, you have a chance to learn all the things that you didn't know to ask and they didn't realize they should tell you.
+One study after another since the mid-1970s has proven that code review is the most cost-effective way to find bugs in software [% b Cohen2010 %].
+It is also the most effective way to share knowledge between team members: if you read someone else's code, you have a chance to learn all the things that you didn't know to ask and they didn't realize they should tell you.